shaefelinger/codepedia/src/VUE/index.md

 ## Virtual Dom

-Behind the scenes, Vue uses a really cool data structure called a **virtual DOM** to vastly improve speed and responsiveness of Vue apps.
+Behind the scenes, Vue uses a data structure called a **virtual DOM** to vastly improve speed and responsiveness of Vue apps -> representation of the dom as a javascript object

-it speeds up app performance.
+speeds up app performance.

--> representation of the dom as a javascript object